 I have been at the league for 26 years, and over that time, I have seen a shift in skills that are required at the league office.
 We’re enticing applicants with experience working in Silicon Valley, on Wall Street, and throughout industries including retail, community relations, event production, and data protection.
 From our board of governors down to the teams and the league office, we are constantly trying to develop and maintain best practices that improve the game and the fan experience, whether it’s in the arena, on social media, or through sophisticated data analytics.

-PwC Global Entertainment & Media Outlook 2018–2022: A comprehensive source of advertising and consumer spending data available on June 6, 2018.
+PwC Global Entertainment & Media Outlook 2018–2022: A comprehensive source of advertising and consumer spending data.

 - Christopher Vollmer is the technology, media, and telecommunications (TMT) Americas leader for PwC and the global TMT leader for Strategy&, PwC’s strategy consulting business.
 He focuses on growth strategy, capability building, and business transformation for leading media and technology companies.
 Based in New York, he is a principal with PwC US.